beego/admin/README.en.md

 ```bash
 $ ./hello -syncdb
 ```
-Well, now you can access through the browser address http: // localhost: 8080 /
+Well, now you can access through the browser address `http://localhost:8080/

 The default password is admin username starting